NCAR/DART/models/wrf_hydro/python/experiment/README.md

 The WRF-Hydro model code.
 The aim is to keep wrf\_hydro\_dart synched with master on this repo.

 ### wrf_hydro_py
-This should boe handled by the install of `hydrodartpy` below.
+This should be handled by the install of `hydrodartpy` below.
 Come here if not or if you need a development install of `wrfhydropy`.

 [https://github.com/NCAR/wrf\_hydro\_py](https://github.com/NCAR/wrf\_hydro\_py) Python API and tools for managing and running WRF-Hydro and its inputs and outputs, including ensembles.
 ```